List of canceled Las Vegas casinos: Wynn West

 In early 2018, Wynn Resorts bought the site of the former New Frontier Hotel and Casino, located across the street from its Wynn and Encore properties.
 The company planned to build a new casino resort, Wynn West, to complement the existing properties.
 It would include between 2,000 and 3,000 rooms.
 However, CEO Steve Wynn resigned from the company shortly after the land purchase, following sexual misconduct allegations against him.
 Matt Maddox took over as CEO, and plans for Wynn West were canceled.
+As of 2025, Wynn Resorts still owns the land where Wynn West was to be built and still plans to develop the site.

 Xanadu

 In February 1976, the Clark County Commission approved the 23-story Xanadu resort, to be built on the Las Vegas Strip at the corner of South Las Vegas Boulevard and Tropicana Avenue.
 The resort would include approximately 1,700 hotel rooms and a casino, as well as convention facilities, a showroom, dining, and indoor tennis courts.
 The resort was to be developed by Tandy McGinnis – of Bowling Green, Kentucky – and his Xanadu Corporation, and would be built on 48.6 acre owned by Howard Downes, a resident of Coral Gables, Florida.
 The Xanadu would feature a pyramid design, and was expected to cost $150 million.
 It would have been the first themed mega-resort.
 Much information and many artifacts of the project are housed at the University of Nevada, Las Vegas library.
 The Excalibur Hotel and Casino ultimately opened on the property in 1990.
+However, a scene from Ocean's Eleven features the Xanadu (originally the New York-New York Hotel and Casino pre-9/11) getting imploded.